Stefan Rinke: International activities

-Since 2019, Stefan Rinke has been the spokesperson of the International Research Training Group "Temporalities of Future in Latin America: Dynamics of Aspiration and Anticipation," a German-Mexican cooperation dedicated to researching temporalities of the future within the humanities and social sciences.
-In 2019, the German Foreign Office approved his oral history project on Colonia Dignidad in Chile.
+Since 2019, Stefan Rinke has been the spokesperson of the International Research Training Group "Temporalities of Future in Latin America: Dynamics of Aspiration and Anticipation," a German-Mexican cooperation dedicated to researching temporalities of the future in the humanities and social sciences.
+From 2019 to 2022, he also directed an oral history project on Colonia Dignidad in Chile, funded by the German Foreign Office on behalf of the German Bundestag (CDOH).

+In the project Gumelab, funded by the Federal Ministry of Education and Research, Rinke and his team have been investigating since 2021 the effects of telenovelas and series in Latin America on the political attitudes and historical consciousness of viewers.
+Since 2023, he is also head of the research project Selbstzeugnisse von Juden nach der Rückkehr aus Lateinamerika nach Berlin (1945/49-1970), which is funded by the Einstein Foundation Berlin.

 Stefan Rinke is a host to numerous scholarship holders and researchers from all over the world.
 He also successfully nominated the historians.
-He has also successfully nominated the historians Hilda Sabato (2011), Irina Podgorny (2013), Raanan Rein (2016), Max Paul Friedman (2018), Ricardo Pérez Montfort (2020) and Lilia Moritz Schwarcz (2021) for Alexander von Humboldt Foundation Awards.
+He has also successfully nominated the historians Hilda Sabato (2011), Irina Podgorny (2013), Raanan Rein (2016), Max Paul Friedman (2018), Ricardo Pérez Montfort (2020), Lilia Moritz Schwarcz (2021) and Diego Armus (2023) for Alexander von Humboldt Foundation Awards.

-He has supervised numerous doctorates.
-Several of the doctoral theses have received awards.
-Rinke's students hold professorships in Argentina, Brazil, Chile, Costa Rica, Denmark, Colombia, Mexico, Peru and Switzerland.
-In addition, he has acted as supervisor to a successfully completed habilitation as well as to numerous projects by postdocs from Germany and abroad.
+He has supervised numerous award-winning doctoral theses.
+His students hold professorships in Argentina, Brazil, Chile, Costa Rica, Denmark, Colombia, Mexico, the Netherlands, Peru and Switzerland.
+In his department, a successfully completed habilitation as well as many postdoctoral projects of researchers from Germany and abroad have been developed so far.

 Rinke is a member of the advisory board of the German Historical Institute Washington D.C. and Berkeley, the Centro Maria Sibylla Merian de Estudios Avanzados (CALAS) in Guadalajara, Mexico, and the Einstein Foundation Berlin.
 He is also a member of the editorial board of international scientific journals.
 He regularly reviews for academic publishers, journals and scientific organizations on three continents.